 This is done without manufacturing and material operations in the studio of an artist, without art transportation, museum handling, even without the invitation of the museum's management.
 It is noise-free noise production in an anechoic chamber of interpretation and solely changed by the perspective of the viewer.
 Acoustically remained the same noise, Sabina is no more background noise, bad lead noise.
 She enters, effectively and attractively the stunning resonance chamber of contextual reflection.

-Who does own the world, who owns the museum world?
 Who owns the interpretation of real and volatile phenomena, both, inside and outside of museums world?
 To what extent do those worlds belongs to the curators, and to what extent do those worlds belong to the artists?
 Where does the right measure and where begins the presumption.
 Where are the limits of curatorial and artistic attention and where lives the art?
 Who owns the museum, and who does not own it.

 Jüerg Fritz Zimmeregg